kamilburda/genderbench/README.md

 bias when asked.
 - **Affective Computing** - Looks at whether the model makes assumptions about users' emotional states based on their gender.
-- **Healthcare** - Examines gender biases in health-related use cases.

 ### Decision Making